WiestL/Spotify/README.md

 - **Resolution**: Leveraged debugging and troubleshooting techniques to identify and resolve issues effectively, ensuring the stability and reliability of the application.

 ### Issue 9: BIG PROBLEM I BROKE ALL MY CODE!
 Having to restart from the previous implementation. :(

+### Issue 10: User Input Validation
+- **Description**: Encountered issues with handling invalid user inputs for genres and the number of songs, which could cause the application to crash or behave unexpectedly.
+- **Steps Taken**:
+  - Implemented input validation checks to ensure that user inputs for genres and song numbers are in the expected format and range.
+  - Added error messages to guide users towards providing valid inputs.
+- **Resolution**: Enhanced user experience and application stability by implementing robust input validation and feedback mechanisms, ensuring that only valid inputs are processed.

+### Issue 11: Playlist Duplication
+- **Description**: Identical playlists were being created upon multiple executions of the application, leading to clutter and confusion.
+- **Steps Taken**:
+  - Reviewed the playlist creation logic to identify the cause of duplication.
+  - Implemented checks to search for existing playlists with the same name before creating a new one.
+- **Resolution**: Prevented playlist duplication by enhancing the application's logic to check for and reuse existing playlists, significantly improving user satisfaction.

+### Issue 12: Rate Limiting Issues
+- **Description**: The application encountered Spotify API rate limits, leading to failed requests and a degraded user experience.
+- **Steps Taken**:
+  - Implemented exponential backoff in the request logic to handle rate-limiting responses from the Spotify API.
+  - Optimized the number of API calls to minimize hitting rate limits.
+- **Resolution**: Successfully mitigated rate limiting issues, resulting in a more reliable application by intelligently managing API requests and respecting Spotify's rate limits.

+### Issue 13: Inconsistent Playlist Content
+- **Description**: The content of generated playlists did not always align with their specified genres, affecting the overall quality of the playlist.
+- **Steps Taken**:
+  - Analyzed the genre filtering logic and the algorithm for selecting tracks.
+  - Refined the approach to matching user preferences with available tracks on Spotify.
+- **Resolution**: Improved the relevance and quality of playlist content by refining genre matching and track selection algorithms, leading to higher user satisfaction.

+### Issue 14: Lack of Workout-Specific Features
+- **Description**: Although the app successfully creates genre-specific playlists, the integration of workout-specific features like tempo matching was not achieved.
+- **Steps Taken**:
+  - Researched Spotify API capabilities related to audio features such as tempo, energy, and danceability.
+  - Explored potential algorithms for matching songs to workout intensity levels.
+- **Resolution**: Identified a roadmap for integrating workout-specific features, including the potential use of Spotify's audio features API for future development.
+Currently, the feature remains under consideration for future updates, with plans to implement a more personalized workout music experience.